CakeDC/favorites/readme.md

 		return $result;
 	}

 ## Configuration Options ##

-The Favorite behavior has some configuration option to adapt to your app needs.
-The configuration array accepts the following keys
+The Favorite behavior has some configuration options to adapt to your apps needs.

+The configuration array accepts the following keys:

-1. favoriteAlias: The name of the association to be created with the model the Behavior is attached to and the favoriteClass model.
+* `favoriteAlias` - The name of the association to be created with the model the Behavior is attached to and the favoriteClass model.
 Default: Favorite
-2. favoriteClass: If you need to extend the Favorite model or override it with your own implementation set this key to the model you want to use
+* `favoriteClass` - If you need to extend the Favorite model or override it with your own implementation set this key to the model you want to use
-3. foreignKey: the field in your table that serves as reference for the primary key of the model it is attached to.
+* `foreignKey` - the field in your table that serves as reference for the primary key of the model it is attached to.
 (Used for own implementations of Favorite model)
-4. counter_cache: the name of the field that will hold the number of times the model record has been favorited
+* `counter_cache` - the name of the field that will hold the number of times the model record has been favorited

 ## Callbacks ##

 Additionally the behavior provides two callbacks to implement in your model:

-1. beforeSaveFavorite - called before save favorite.
+* `beforeSaveFavorite` - called before save favorite.
 Should return boolean value.
-2. afterSaveFavorite - called after save favorite.
+* `afterSaveFavorite` - called after save favorite.

 ## Requirements ##

 * PHP version: PHP 5.2+
-* CakePHP version: Cakephp 1.3 Stable
+* CakePHP version: 1.3 Stable

 ## Support ##